essexgit/React-Portfolio/READEME.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Being a single page site, it can be cloned.
+Being a single page site, it can be cloned using the standard GitHub code copied below.

 ### Prerequisites